Session-42/groove2groove/README.md

 ### Creating environment and downloading weights:
 While groove2groove original model requires python <=3.6 to support deprecated tensorflow, Music21 package requires a newer version.
 Therefore two python environments must be defined.

 The main script should be used from the new python env, while providing the executable to the python3.6 with groove2groove dependencies as a parameter (groove2groove call is done via sub-process with this executable).

-Therefore, before running the scripts, the two environments must be build:
+Therefore, before running the scripts, the two environments must be built (and the `./code` module should be installed with the [gpu] or [nogpu] flag):

 ```conda env create -f groove2groove_environment.yml```